 09:25 | Introduction Chairs: Professor Paul Kalra, Consultant Cardiologist, Portsmouth Hospitals NHS Trust, Portsmouth & Professor Philip Kalra, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester |

-09.30 | Future approaches to obesity and diabetes to reduce heart and kidney disease Dr Julia Kenkre, Consultant in Metabolic Medicine, Stroke and Chemical Pathology, Imperial College Healthcare NHS Trust, London |
+09.30 | Future approaches to obesity and diabetes to reduce heart and kidney disease Dr Julia Kenkre, Consultant in Metabolic Medicine, Imperial College Healthcare NHS Trust, London |

 10.10 | Discussion |